Jason Lambert , PhD

 Research Interests

-My current research interests revolve around how cells in the brain wire themselves up into complex circuits, and how mistakes with those mechanisms result in neurodevelopmental disorders.
+My research interests revolve around how cells in the brain wire themselves up into complex circuits, and how mistakes with those mechanisms result in neurodevelopmental disorders.
 My most recent projects have used next-generation RNA and DNA sequencing methods to perform massively parallel reporter assays of transcriptional regulation in the mouse brain, screening for enhancer elements implicated in autism.

 Recent Publications